DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <h3>Reactions</h3>
 <p>The gallows speaker can take up to three reactions per round, though no more than one per turn.
 If it would lose its reactions and isn't incapacitated, it loses one reaction instead.</p>
 <p><strong><em>Death's Revelation.</em></strong> In response to taking damage from a creature within range, the gallows speaker attacks that creature with its <strong><em>foretelling touch</em></strong> or <strong><em>will-o'-wisp</em></strong>.</p>
 <p><strong><em>Ghostly Step.</em></strong> In response to taking damage, the gallows speaker teleports up to 15 feet away.
-It can then immediately force each creature within 5 feet of its new location to make a DC 16 Wisdom saving throw or be frightened until the end of its next turn.</p>
+It can then immediately force each creature within 5 feet of its new location to make a DC 16 Wisdom saving throw.
+Each creature that fails the saving throw is frightened until the end of that creature's next turn.</p>
 </div>
 <br>
 <div class="statblock">
 <h2>Ba’al Verzi Avenger</h2>
 <em>Medium undead, neutral evil</em>
 <hr>
-<strong>Armor Class</strong> 13 (natural armor)
+<strong>Armor Class</strong> 13
 <br>
 <strong>Hit Points</strong> 157 (35d8)
 <br>